Marketing

 The truly valuable insights come when you compare your behavioral and emotional loyalty metrics side by side.

 Ideally you should have emotional and behavioral loyalty stats for each customer.
-In reality this is a big ask.
-Many brands don’t measure emotional loyalty at all.
+In reality this is a big ask, as many brands don’t measure emotional loyalty at all.

 This calls for a prioritized step by step approach.